-See the comparison over the page for the key statistics of your Scheme over the last 10 years.
-For an overview of the financial performance of the Scheme, refer to the tables on the following pages.
+See the 10 year comparison page for the key statistics of your Scheme over the last 10 years.
+For an overview of the financial performance of the Scheme, refer to the summary financial statements on the following page.

 FUNDING POSITION